swiftlang/swift-evolution/proposals/nnnn-async-await.md

 ## Effect on API resilience

 The ABI for an `async` function is completely different from the ABI for a synchronous function (e.g., they have incompatible calling conventions), so the addition or removal of `async` from a function or type is not a resilient change.

+## Related proposals

+In addition to this proposal, there are a number of related proposals covering different aspects of the Swift Concurrency model:

+* [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md): Describes the interaction with Objective-C, especially the relationship between asynchronous Objective-C methods that accept completion handlers and `@objc async` Swift methods.
+* Actors: Describes the actor model, which provides state isolation for concurrent programs
+* Task management: Describes task-management APIs to for detached tasks, task "nursuries" for dynamically creating child tasks, cancellation, prioritization, and so on.